Can Cats Eat Apples?

 Yes, cats can eat apples.
 However, the apples need to be prepared well before cats can eat them safely.
 Cats are often classified as obligate carnivores, meaning they only need to eat meat to survive, but this is not true.
 Cats can eat and digest apples and several other plant-based foods, and they can still get nutritional value from the same foods.
 For example, cats often eat apples in the form of apple pomace; this is a pure by-product of apple after it has been squeezed for juice or cider.
 Apple pomace is included in cat food as a source of fiber.

 Although cats eat apples, there are a few concerns as apples are not complete and balanced.
-When coupled with other cat foods for the day, apples shouldn’t account for 10% of your cat’s daily caloric intake.
+When coupled with other cat foods for the day, apples shouldn’t account for more than 10% of your cat’s daily caloric intake.

 Meal portions should also be reduced accordingly to ensure that your cats are not taking too many calories.
-If you are looking for nutrition-packed foods for your cat or pet, expert dog nutritionists like Cornucopia Pet Foods exist to ensure that your dog only feeds on food that promotes good health.
+If you are looking for nutrition-packed foods for your cat or pet, expert cat nutritionists like Cornucopia Pet Foods exist to ensure that your cat only feeds on food that promotes good health.
 The foods are packed with natural minerals, vitamins, and digestive enzymes.
 These types of nutrients promote the health and wellness of your pet for a long time.

 In addition to that, cats with diabetes should not feed on apples as these fruits contain high sugar levels.
 In addition, cats with obesity should always avoid apples.
 They should stick to a strict balanced diet and minimize their calorie intake.
 There should not be room for snacks like apples.